Tennis Elbow Treatment and Therapy

 Extensor Tendinopathy (Tennis Elbow)

 This is the medical term for what you know as Tennis Elbow.
 While you feel it in your elbow joint, the muscles and tendons that are directly involved in causing it are the ones connected in with wrist extension, and the injury is thus a result of overuse of the wrist in one’s sport or workplace activity.
 Over a significant period of time, degenerative changes may result in micro-tears and scarring within the tendon.
 The consequence of tennis elbow include pain and discomfort anytime you significantly extend your wrist or grip your hand as the wrist extensors & flexors contract together to stabilize the wrist.
+The pain can extend to pain on the outer part of the elbow, upper arm and forearm muscles.
 The pain is heightened when you use a racquet because the long handle intensifies the volume of force on the wrist, and subsequently the elbow (ergo the name tennis elbow).

 Flexor Tendinopathy (Golfer’s Elbow)